What Are Keywords

 SEO Jargon Explained

-Even if you know nothing about SEO Keywords is a term you have probably heard many times, they are very important and lie at the heart of SEO.
+Even if you know nothing about SEO Keywords is a term you will have heard many times, they are the words people use to find what you are offering on your website.

 What are Keywords?

 When someone is looking for something on a search engine they type a word or set of words into the search bar.